-NRS 0.060 is the Nevada law that defines “substantial bodily harm” in Nevada.
-Many crimes in Nevada carry harsher penalties if the victim sustains substantial bodily harm.
-The statute states:
+NRS 0.060 is the Nevada law that defines the law of substantial bodily harm in Nevada.
+This comprises near-fatal or disabling injuries, permanent cosmetic damage or long-lasting pain.
+Many crimes carry harsher felony penalties if the victim sustains serious injuries.

-1. Bodily injury which creates a substantial risk of death or which causes serious, permanent disfigurement or protracted loss or impairment of the function of any bodily member or organ; or
+- Bodily injury which creates a substantial risk of death or which causes serious, permanent disfigurement or protracted loss or impairment of the function of any bodily member or organ; or

-2. Prolonged physical pain.
+- Prolonged physical pain.

-“Substantial bodily harm” in Clark County refers not only to near-fatal or disabling injuries but also to permanent cosmetic damage or long-lasting pain.
-Examples of substantial bodily harm in Nevada might include the following:
+Substantial bodily harm refers not only to near-lethal or debilitating injuries but also to long-lasting cosmetic damage or chronic pain.
+Examples might include the following:

-- broken bones (even though they may fully heal eventually)
+- Broken bones (even though they may fully heal eventually)

-- any injury needing stitches
+- Any injury needing stitches

-- organ damage
+- Organ damage

-- severe burns
+- Severe burns

-- contusions that last a long time
+- Contusions that last a long time

-- wounds from gunshots
+- Wounds from gunshots

-- losing consciousness
+- Losing consciousness

 Nevada judges and juries examine the evidence on a case-by-case basis to determine whether the injury in question falls under the legal definition of substantial bodily harm.
 Some factors they may take into consideration include: